ftorning/github-cheatsheet/README.md

 ## Adding Git / Github to an existing project

-1. Create a new create a new repository in Github (to make it easier, do not include a README)
+1. Create a new repository in Github (to make it easier, do not include a README)

 2. Click ```Clone or download``` and copy the link to your clipboard (keep it on your clipboard, we're going to use it in step 5)